 Are you a parent of an adolescent?
-This session is for you.
+This section is for you.
 Understanding the features of adolescents would greatly help you to manage the adolescent behavior and also to extend an empathetic care to the teenager, especially when he/she is going through the period of 'storm and stress'.

 The following points are talking about the normal features of adolescence that should help a parent to understand the young person's behavior in a positive way.